Domestic Violence Defense Attorneys in Greensboro

 Domestic battery cases can be complicated, simply because of the nature of relationships.
 The Clifford Division of Clifford Clendenin & O'Hale, LLP sorts through the allegations in order to produce an accurate picture of the facts.
 Our criminal defense attorneys are skilled at defending assault and weapons charges related to spousal abuse and domestic assault, as well as defending against protection orders and charges for violating such orders.

-Protection orders in Guilford County
+Protection orders in Greensboro

 Domestic violence can be alleged by a spouse, former spouse, current or former significant other or a child.
 The first line of defense for an abuse victim is to obtain a protection order.
 A protection order typically prohibits you from contacting, threatening, abusing, following, harassing or interfering with the alleged victim.
 The court also may order you to surrender all of your weapons.